JimPeterman/COP_Analysis/README.md

 ## The Final Product/Results:
 Three scripts for R were used to create the dataset from the BALL ST cohort and then analyze/visualize the data.
 Prediction models using COP were related to mortality in males independent of traditional risk factors, including peak VO<sub>2</sub> (the traditional variable of interest from a maximal cardiopulmonary exercise test).
 There were sex differences in the predictive capability of COP though, as only the univariate COP model was significantly associated with mortality in females.
-The Kaplan-Meier curves below illustrate the sex differences:
+The Kaplan-Meier curves below illustrate the sex differences (the overlapping curves observed with females indicate COP could not differentiate mortality risk):

  ![Kaplan_Plot](images/km_plot.png)